billgewrgoulas/Algorithm-Visualizer/README.md

 It returns when a subfield reaches the minimum size.

 Recursive Backtracker:
 This a randomized version of dfs.
-Each time randomly chooses an unvisited neighbor recursively.
+Each time the algorithm randomly chooses an unvisited neighbor recursively.

 Randomized Prim's:
 This algorithm produces uniform spanning trees.
 Starting from a single node it chooses a neighbor and connects it randomly to one of the already visited node's.
 Then it repeats by selecting one of the visited's nodes neighbors.